A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Problem Setup and Research Domains

-\paragraph{CartPole++} This physics-based discrete-continuous domain is a higher dimensional version of the standard Reinforcement Learning benchmark problem Cartpole.
-The agent can push the cart in any of the cardinal directions and the objective is to leave the pole upward for $200$ steps.
+This physics-based discrete-continuous domain is a higher dimensional version of the standard Reinforcement Learning benchmark problem CartPole.
+The agent can push the cart in any of the cardinal directions and the objective is to keep the pole upright for $200$ steps.
 Figure \ref{fig:cartpole} illustrates this domain.
-A variation of the domain additionally includes a set of spheres flying in the space.
+A variation of the domain additionally includes a set of spheres flying through the space.